 The FCRA covers the storage of your financial information and its distribution to others.
 This law extends to the activities of the major credit bureaus, Experian, Equifax, and Transunion, and also to other consumer reporting agencies, including LexisNexis.
 The FCRA also gives you the right to be provided with a free credit report each year from each credit reporting agency.
 Taking advantage of that right will enable you to examine your credit report for errors and for negative items you can legitimately dispute.

 The Right To Have Old Negative Information Removed From Your Credit Report

-The FCRA dictates the length of time that negative information can remain on your credit report, and here are the time limits.
+The FCRA dictates the length of time that negative information can remain on your credit report.
 Make sure nothing older than these state limits remains on your report.

 Late payments can remain for seven years from when they first became delinquent.
 Bankruptcies can remain for seven years for a Chapter 13 filing, and 10 years for a Chapter 7 filing.
 Tax liens can stay for seven years from the date paid, and court-ordered judgments can remain for seven years from the date the judge granted them.
-Foreclosures and repossessions can also remain for seven years, as can collection actions, counting from the date of the first late payment that led to the collection.
+Foreclosures, repossessions and collection actions can also remain for seven years.
+This is counting from the date of the first late payment that led to the collection.

 The Accuracy Requirement And Your Right To Dispute

 A lender, credit card issuer, or other financial institution actually does not need to report your payment information to a credit bureau.
 If they do, however, the FCRA requires that the information reported must be accurate.